BarshaC/Capstone-ProductSpec/README.md

    * Search for book/genre/following
 * Search Bar
    * Get Results for books under two category (for sale, for borrow)
-     * For sale
-       * Top result of book for good booksellers aka with the most followers
-       * Go to the about page of the book
-       * Get waitlisted if book not available
      * For Borrow
        * Top result of book for generous book aka with the most followers
        * Go to the about page of the book
        * Get book
+       * Get waitlisted if book not available (Optional)
+     * For sale (Optional)
+       * Top result of book for good booksellers aka with the most followers
+       * Go to the about page of the book
-       * Get waitlisted if book not available
+       * Get waitlisted if book not available (Optional)
+ * FreeBook Notifier
+   * Get post if someone has posted giveaway (free book) based on the genre you have chosen
+   * Posts are catgorized according to three main genres - Fiction/Non-fiction/Educational(Textbooks)
 ## Wireframes
 [Add picture of your hand sketched wireframes in this section]
 <img src="YOUR_WIREFRAME_IMAGE_URL" width=600>